Liscxj/Sherwin-Williams-Recommender-/README.md

 ## Introduction

-My project seeks to utilize publicly available product information to support customers in selecting appropriate Sherwin-Williams paint products based on project requirements and product constraints, streamlining the decision-making process.
+My project seeks to use publicly available product information to help customers select appropriate Sherwin-Williams paint products based on project requirements and product constraints, streamlining the decision-making process.
 Seeking to simplify and emphasize the versatility of Data Science within everyday life decisions.